Gabin (Italian band): Guest artists

-Guest vocalists on Mr. Freedom include the two-time Grammy and Tony winning vocalist Dee Dee Bridgewater, the former Orange Juice vocalist Edwyn Collins and even Bridgewater's daughter, China Moses.
+Guest vocalists on Mr. Freedom include the two-time Grammy and Tony Award winning vocalist Dee Dee Bridgewater, the former Orange Juice vocalist Edwyn Collins and even Bridgewater's daughter, China Moses.
 This specially sequenced US version has the Italian Latin-dance maestro Nicola Conte.
 Conte caps the album with an extended live sextet version of "Into My Soul".
 Their 2010 album, Third and double, features guest vocals from the Soundgarden frontman Chris Cornell for the song "Lies".

 Other media

-Gabin’s music appears on the compilation CD Hotel Costes.
+Gabin's music appears on the compilation CD Hotel Costes.
 It has been used in television shows like Sex And The City and Six Feet Under, in TV commercials for Polaroid and Cinemax, and in the video game FIFA World Cup: Germany 2006.
 The band remixed Peggy Lee's "Fever" for the Pink Panther's Penthouse Party CD.

 Discography

-The cover of The First Ten Years (Gabin album) is a collage of references to earlier albums and songs included.
+The cover of The First Ten Years is a collage of references to earlier albums and songs.